Exotic, attractive and largely kill-proof, is it any surprise that cacti are popular houseplants?

 High levels of lime can increase the soil’s alkalinity, and your cactus could suffer from stunted growth or leaf discoloration.

 The good news is that there are ways to decrease soil alkalinity.
-So this issue doesn’t need to be a dealbreaker if you’ve got your eye on a concrete cactus planter.
+So while lime accumulation is a good thing to be aware of, it doesn’t need to be a dealbreaker if you’ve got your eye on a concrete cactus planter.

 Benefits of Concrete